The ghosts of forgotten things: A study on size after forgetting: Forgetting

 \subsection{Necessary literals}

 Finding a minimal version of a formula is difficult~\cite{mccl-56,theo-etal-96,fivs-hlav-12}.
 Finding a minimal formula expressing forgetting is further complicated by the addition of forgetting.
-While forgetting can be done by substitution ($A[\true/x] \vee A[\false/x]$) or by resolution {} ($A \backslash (A \cap x) \backslash (A \cap \neg x) \cup {} \resolve(A \cap x, A \cap \neg x)$), the first produces a non-CNF formula and the second may increase size exponentially with the number of variables to be forgotten.

-Finding the exact complexity of this problem proved difficult; not so much for membership to classes in the polynomial hierarchy but for hardness.
-Fortunately, proving hardness does not require finding the minimal size of arbitrary formulae, just for the formulae that are targets of the reduction. \np-hardness is for example proved by a reduction from SAT to a formula to be forgotten some variables; only for such formulae, the ones generated by the reduction, the minimal size after forgetting is necessary.
+Determining the exact complexity of this problem proved difficult; not so much for membership to classes in the polynomial hierarchy but for hardness.
+Fortunately, proving hardness does not require finding the minimal size of arbitrary formulae, just for the formulae that are targets of the reduction. \np-hardness is for example proved by translating a formula (to be checked for satisfiability) to another formula and a set of variables (where the variables have to be forgotten from the formula).
+Such a reduction does not generate all possible formulae.
+Only for the ones generated by the reduction, the minimal size after forgetting is necessary.

 This is good news, because reductions do not generate all possible formulae.
 Rather the opposite: they usually produce formulae of a very specific form.
 Still better, a reduction can be altered to simplify computing the minimal size of the formulae it produces.
 If the minimal size is difficult to assess for the formulae produced by a reduction, the reduction itself can be changed to simplify them.